 Google, Inc. · ETH Zurich

-I am a Quantitative Analyst at Google, where I work on time-series analysis of web traffic, anomaly detection, Bayesian causal inference, and auction theory.
+I'm a data scientist at Google, where I work on time-series analysis of web traffic, anomaly detection, causal inference in large-scale experiments, and auction theory.
 Before joining Google, I was a postdoctoral researcher at the Department of Information Technology and Electrical Engineering at ETH Zurich working on Bayesian inference in high-dimensional time-series data.

-What excites me about statistical data analysis is how much progress there has been in recent years in our abilities to understand large time-series datasets.
-Not only have there been advances in approximate inference; there are also increasingly powerful tools for running massively parallelized analyses.
-Some concepts, for example variational Bayesian techniques, owe their popularity in part to computationally intensive disciplines such as computational neuroscience.
-The same concepts have proven powerful for extracting insights from web traffic and advertising data.
+One of the best things about statistical data analysis is how much progress we've seen in recent years in working with large time-series datasets.
+For example, there have been huge advances in approximate inference and increasingly powerful tools for running massively parallelized analyses.
+Some ideas, for example variational Bayesian techniques, have been popularized by computationally intensive disciplines such as computational neuroscience.
+The same concepts are really powerful to solve hard problems on web traffic and online advertising data.